vinayk94/fleet_optimization/README.md

 ## Acknowledgments

 This project was developed as part of the Shell.ai Hackathon for Sustainable and Affordable Energy 2024.
-We thank Shell for providing this challenging and relevant problem in the field of sustainability and optimization.